wojzaremba/rnn/README.md

 Installation
 ============
-Install Theano http://deeplearning.net/software/theano/install.html#install , and  then you are ready to start training.
+Please clone bleeding-edge version of Theano from git clone git://github.com/Theano/Theano.git .
+Set up your PYTHONPATH to point to this directory.
+After it, you are ready to train RNNs.

 RNN training
 ============